 At LAPS, the health and wellness of our students are a high priority.
 We believe that a student’s mental and physical health is strongly linked to his or her overall academic success.
-We are fortunate to have a dedicated and talented nursing team at LAPS and enjoy the luxury of having a nurse at each site.
-If you have questions or concerns about the health of your student, contact the clinic staff at your school.
+We are fortunate to have dedicated and talented counseling and nursing teams at LAPS and enjoy the luxury of having a nurse and at least one school counselor at each site.
+If you have questions or concerns about the health of your student, contact the staff at your school.

 Kristine Coblentz, Program Director, Healthy Schools Initiative at email@example.com